-It's important that my content is current and that each of you finds what you're looking for.
+It's important that my content is correct and that each of you finds what you're looking for.
 I like to keep in touch by e-mail, phone or the forum.
 (You'll also find restaurant recommendations along with shows and entertainment on the forum link.)

 FunBeaches thanks CondoLux Myrtle Beach for this endorsement !
 "A Myrtle Beach Local Guide: One of the largest and most thorough directories to EVERYTHING Myrtle Beach that we can find.
 Wikipedia can't hold a flame to this site.
 The site owner actively updates it with new information as well.
 You can get lost in here, finding different websites you didn't know existed!
 It contains information about state parks to live entertainment.
 There is even an article on how to find the best seashells.
 Don't forget to check the Message Board."

 The mistakes are all mine.
 Please contact me (Patricia Blackstock) if you find any

 The People of Myrtle Beach | Driving and Bicycle Tips | Vintage Post Cards and photos | Carousel Horses, 2003 and Herschell-Spillman Carousel | Hurricane Charlie 2004 | Sun Fun 2004| Pavilion "Save the Last Dance" 2006 | Pavilion Final Season |Pedro's South of the Border | World's Tallest Sandcastle June, 2006 |Beach Renourishment 2007 | Globes (orbs) from the old Pavilion| Telephone booths (How long will they be around?)

 What does "local Myrtle Beach guide" really mean?
 I've heard the term for years and most of the time it's being used to fill space.
 I'm Patricia Blackstock My husband is Wally Snider.
 Yes, I'm a local!
-We have been living in Myrtle Beach for 20 years and after all that time we still love everything about our beach.!
-Through this Myrtle Beach planning guide, I hope to provide everything you need to make 2018-19 the best Myrtle Beach vacation ever!
+We have been living in Myrtle Beach for 20 years and after all that time we still love everything about our beach!
+Through this Myrtle Beach planning guide, I hope you will find all the help you need to make your 2018-19 your best Myrtle Beach vacation ever!
 (Contact me with your questions.)